-Civil Society Organisations in a sensitise the sensitizers scheme; Town Union leadership on sensitise the sensitizers scheme; Leadership and followership of the Church; Women's Groups; Youth Groups; Market and Artisanal Associations; and Cooperatives
+Civil Society Organisations in a sensitise the sensitizers scheme; Town Union leadership on sensitise the sensitizers scheme; Leadership and followership of the Church; Women's Groups; Youth Groups; Market and Artisanal Associations; and Cooperatives.

-10.4 Simplify the Cost-Benefit Analysis of Health Insurance Plans

-Further to the last recommendation and for ease of comparison by prospective enrollees, simplifying the comparison of the costs and benefits of health insurance plans can help citizens to understand better which plan to go for.22 It should be noted that simplifying information alone may not guarantee increasing health coverage in a situation where other bottlenecks to enrollment still persists such as poverty and existence of a less-aware population on the benefits of health coverage.
+10.4 Full implementation of the Agency's Sensitization and Communication Plan which guarantees the simplification of the Cost-Benefit Analysis of Health Insurance Plans and reduction of Bottlenecks (if any) in the Administration of the Scheme: Further to the last recommendation and for ease of comparison by prospective enrollees, simplifying the comparison of the costs and benefits of health insurance plans can help citizens to understand better which plan to go for.22 It should be noted that that simplifying information alone may not guarantee increasing health coverage in a situation where other bottlenecks to enrollment still persists such as poverty and existence of a less-aware population on the benefits of health coverage.
 But simplification is a critical first step.